catalyst-cloud/catalystcloud-docs/README.md

 ## Contributions

+This repository is mirrored to github.com from our internal gitlab server.
+We will still accept PR or issues on github.com, but they will be managed via our internal gitlab pipeline.

 If you have anything to fix or details to add, please consult [Contributing to the documentation](http://docs.catalystcloud.nz/contributing.html).

 To start a live reloading server, run: